Maestro by Oteligence · Java Observability

 No. Maestro reads compiled .jar files via bytecode inspection.
 Your source code never leaves your environment.
 You upload the same artifact your JVM runs — Maestro analyzes the binary.
 This works on legacy services where source may not be available, and gives security teams confidence that proprietary logic stays internal.

-extension-1.0.0.jar — 18 KB OTel Extension JAR (drop into agent)
+{service}-ext.jar — ~18 KB OTel Extension JAR (one per service)

-javaagent.config — OTel Java Agent configuration
+javaagent.config — OTel Java Agent configuration (resolved for your goals + APM)

 Oteligence spans appear in Jaeger, Grafana Tempo, Datadog, etc. with library.name = [oteligence], nested as children of the OTel agent's HTTP server span.
+The collector.config is for your OTel Collector deployment (tail sampling, PII redaction, APM export), not for the app container.

 Maestro generates extensions targeting Java 11 through Java 21+, working with OpenTelemetry Java Agent v2.x.
 Framework-aware for Spring Boot, Spring MVC, Quarkus, and Micronaut.
 Any JVM-based application works — framework awareness provides additional scoring heuristics for those specific patterns.